 SECTION 21.
-118.19 (14) (a) any person applying for a teacher license “…to teach in grades kindergarten to 5 or in special education, an initial license as a reading teacher, or an initial license as a reading specialist…” is required to take and pass the Foundations of Reading Test.
+118.19 (14) (a) any person applying for a teacher license “…to teach in grades kindergarten to 5 or in special education, an initial license as a reading teacher, or an initial license as a reading specialist…” is required to take and pass the Foundations of Reading Test (FORT).

-The test requirement applies to all students who apply for Wisconsin 316 Reading Teacher Certification.
-It is recommended that students wait to register for the test until the RDGED 707 Practicum has been completed.
+It is recommended that students wait to register for the FORT test until the RDGED 707 Practicum has been completed.

-Yes, if you have completed the reading teacher certification program, check out the reading specialist certification program.
+Yes, check out the reading specialist certification program.

 If you have specific questions or need more information about the application and registration process, request information online.
 One of our program advisers will be in touch with you shortly or you may phone (715) 642-0209.

-“I know the rigor of the UW- Stout program was key to my success in being offered a reading specialist and literacy coaching position with the DeForest Area School District.
+“I know the quality of the UW- Stout program was key to my success in being offered a reading specialist and literacy coaching position with the DeForest Area School District.

 The interview team was clearly impressed when I presented items from my portfolio.
 I feel well prepared to take on this new and exciting challenge.”